andyrew/Christmas-Movie-Bingo/README.md

   <dd>Someone in the movie has a plan that is unknown to others in the movie.</dd>
   <dt>Town Event</dt>
   <dd>Christmas market, christmas caroling, performance, or widely attended party.</dd>
+  <dt>Tragic Backstory / Nostalgia for the Deceased</dt>
+  <dd>A character has a tragic back story and/or a deceased person is discussed with nostalgia.</dd>
 </dl>